coma-toast/NotifAPI/README.md

-# notifapi
+# NotifAPI

-Simple API to receive messages and send push notifications to multiple devices via Pusher
+A simple API to receive data and send push notifications to multiple devices via [Pusher](https://pusher.com)

+## Installation